Uplink will be on LM-4

 AS-207/208 (also known as AS-278) was to have been the first test of the LM in Earth orbit.
 It was also to have be a dual mission with the command and lunar modules launched on separate Saturn 1Bs.
 The mission was cancelled after the Apollo 1 fire and the Saturn 1Bs were used to launch Skylab 3 (AS-207) on July 28, 1973 and Skylab 4 (AS-208) on November 16, 1978.
 The LM was first tested by Apollo 5 in January 1968.

-Before the Apollo 1 fire, the mission referred to as AS-503 was originally scheduled for October 1967.
-AS-503 eventually launched as Apollo 8, December 23 1968.
+Before the Apollo 1 fire, the mission referred to as AS-503 was an unmanned Earth orbit test flight of the LM and CM scheduled for October 1967.
+The launch vehicle, SA-503 was used for Apollo 8, December 23 1968.

 Before the Apollo 1 fire, the mission referred to as AS-504 was originally scheduled for December 1967.
 AS-504 eventually launched as Apollo 9, March 3 1969.